- access control list (ACL)

 An Amazon Machine Image (AMI) attribute that allows users to launch an AMI.

-A load balancer is a combination of a DNS name and a set of ports, which together provide a destination for all requests intended for your application.
+A DNS name combined with a set of ports, which together provide a destination for all requests intended for your application.
 A load balancer can distribute traffic to multiple application instances across every Availability Zone within a region.
-Load balancers can span multiple Availability Zones within an EC2 region, but they cannot span multiple regions.
+Load balancers can span multiple Availability Zones within an Amazon EC2 region, but they cannot span multiple regions.

 Software that transports email messages from one computer to another by using a client-server architecture.

-A set of email addresses that you can use to test an Amazon Simple Email Service-based email sending application without sending messages to actual recipients.
+A set of email addresses that you can use to test an Amazon SES-based email sending application without sending messages to actual recipients.
 Each email address represents a specific scenario (such as a bounce or complaint) and generates a typical response that is specific to the scenario.